Python: Panel Data with Multiple Time Periods#

 Other options are possible or only specific combinations of \((\mathrm{g},t_\text{pre},t_\text{eval})\).

-All combinations#
+All Combinations#

 The option gt_combinations="all" includes all relevant group time values with \(t_\text{pre} < \min(\mathrm{g}, t_\text{eval})\), including longer parallel trend assumptions.
 This can result in multiple estimates for the same \(ATT(\mathrm{g},t)\), which have slightly different assumptions (length of parallel trends).